The year is coral.

 With Living Coral taking its roots from Preserving Environment route, we can definitely foresee utilising deeper meaning of the colour within upcoming brands and marketing activities.

 When it comes to building a brand, deep meaning and story should always come to play.
-Prior finalizing any design or colour element, just ask yourself: “What does it mean to the brand and what purpose will it serve for the audiences in the long term?”
+Prior finalising any design or colour element, just ask yourself: “What does it mean to the brand and what purpose will it serve for the audiences in the long term?”